Azure/azure-sdk-for-java/sdk/resourcemanager/README.md

 </details>

 <br/>
-In the case where you are interested in certain service above or the service not included in the wrapper package, you can choose to use the standalone package for each service.
+In the case where you are interested in certain service above or the service not included in the multi-service package, you can choose to use the single-service package for each service.
 Those packages follow the same naming patterns and design principals.
 For example, the package for Media Services has the following artifact information.

 <!-- TODO: package update start -->
 ```xml